ChristinaMarvel1/School_District_Analysis/README.md

 # School_District_Analysis
-Data Analysis for PyCity Schools on grades and scores
+Replace ninth-grade reading and math scores and repeat the school district analysis